U.S. expels Venezuelan diplomats in tit-for-tat move over unrest

 MARADONA BACKS MADURO

-Argentine former football great Diego Maradona backed that stance while signing a deal to be a commentator for Caracas-based Telesur network at the upcoming World Cup in Brazil.
+Argentine former soccer great Diego Maradona backed that stance while signing a deal to be a commentator for Caracas-based Telesur network at the upcoming World Cup in Brazil.

 "We're seeing all the lies that the imperialists are saying and inventing.
 I'm prepared to be a soldier for Venezuela in whatever is required," said Maradona, a friend of both Chavez and Cuban revolutionary leader Fidel Castro, before declaring: